broadinstitute/PipelinesSupport/ArraysAmbiguousSNPMiscallingMar2019/README.md

+# Arrays Ambiguous SNP Miscalling March 2019
 This directory contains files to help you evaluate the effect of the Arrays Ambiguous SNP Bug on your data.

 In the main directory, there is a simple shell script named `isVcfAffected.sh`.
-This shell script can be run upon your VCF to determine if the bug has affected your data.
+This shell script can be run on your VCF to determine if the bug has affected your data.

 Example Invocations: